sisl/deep_flow_control/README.md

 * ```config.ini``` - example config file that defines parameters for a PyFR simulation of the 2D cylinder system.
 * ```controller.py``` - script that interfaces with PyFR to generate training data and select control inputs.
 Depending on specifications in config file, can either apply control inputs using a predefined control law or perform model predictive control to select control inputs.
 Also periodically takes full solutions, extracts the relevant information needed to construct neural network inputs, and writes them to a file.
 * ```loc_to_idx.pkl``` - Pickle file containing a map from spatial locations in full CFD solutions to indices in the arrays used as neural network inputs.
-* ```find_matrices.py``` - script to load a trained neural network model and determine the $B$-matrix, action normalization parameters, and goal state encoding.
+* ```find_matrices.py``` - script to load a trained neural network model and determine the B-matrix, action normalization parameters, and goal state encoding.
-* ```find_dynamics.py``` - script to load a trained neural network model and output the current state encoding and the $A$-matrix based on the previous sequence of observed states and actions.
+* ```find_dynamics.py``` - script to load a trained neural network model and output the current state encoding and the A-matrix based on the previous sequence of observed states and actions.